Coronavirus: Your obligations as an employer

 What does the future hold?

 The weeks and months ahead are, at this point, mostly unknown.
 The coronavirus outbreak and subsequent global responses change on a daily basis and nobody can accurately predict how the situation will continue to unfold.
 Importantly, all employers should continue to address the situation and update their employees as new information comes to light.
+In the case of travel, there are several precautions employers should consider moving forward.

 1. Consider whether scheduled travel for work in 2020 to any high-risk or moderate-risk (as listed here) countries is necessary and evaluate the WHS risk.